Dan was born and raised in the wilds of Norfolk, where he received a classic English education.

 His work has picked up many awards including 2 World Gold Promax Awards (BBC Strictly Dance Fever, The Apprentice), the London Independent Gold Award for best global campaign (Ladbrokes) and Gold at the One Show USA (also Ladbrokes).

-Over the last year, Dan has shot major campaigns for Range Rover, Jeep USA, CNN, Google, Toyota, Ford and most recently for Mercedes and The Department for International Trade.
+Over the last year, Dan has shot major campaigns for Range Rover, Jeep USA, CNN, Google, Toyota, Ford and most recently for CNN, HLN, Mercedes and The Department for International Trade.

 In addition to his native English, Dan is fluent in Brazilian, Portuguese, German & Italian.